kellyeryan/library_project/README.md

   - registering patrons and giving them access to the application

-  - storing data about books, e.g. their authors, genres, and catalog numbers
+  - storing data about books, e.g. their authors, and catalog numbers

   - storing data about book loans, e.g. whether a book has been checked out, who has checked it out and from what library